mhoghrab/biodynamo-flocking-simulation/README.md

 But make sure to double check in case and experiment with them.

 We will give a small instruction on how to replicate the conducted simulations.
-The most important / changed from the default parameters are highlighted for each simulation.
+The most important / changed values from the default parameters in ```bdm.json``` are highlighted for each simulation.
 The data used for our plots is also given in the corresponding output/data_xxx folders alongside a matlab script to plot / visualize them.

 Alternatively you can export data from a simulation via the parameters ```export_distances``` and ```export_velocity```.
-These will create a csv file in output/data each.
+These will create a csv file in ```output``` each.
 Each line of the file is one agent and in each comlumn the average neigbor distance or agent's velocity is saved.
 Keep in mind this will slow downcomputation time.
 The included data folders are:
 - data_free_space: data for figure 10: Plot of the reduced average distance...